marcinczeczko/aem-faces-metadata-component/README.md

 ## Configure Processing profiles and detect faces

-Follow the blog post [XYZ]() about how to create & deploy custom metadata worker as well as how to configure AEM and how to use it.
+Follow the blog post [How to generate intelligent metadata for AEM as a Cloud service](https://tech.cognifide.com/blog/2020/how-to-generate-intelligent-metadata-aem-cloud/) about how to create & deploy custom metadata worker as well as how to configure AEM and how to use it.

 ## Maven settings